Top 5 Complaints Real Estate Agents Have About Technology

 Fortunately, Tech Helpline can often help speed things up.
 With the agent’s permission, our experts will often access an agent’s computer remotely, and start running a series of diagnostics: testing for speed, running cleaners, checking for malware, reducing the number of items that are in one’s startup menu, making sure critical updates are in place, checking RAM size and more.
 More importantly, the Tech Helpline expert will offer agents guidance on what will make a computer slow down and how to maintain faster speed.

 This question is so pervasive that Tech Helpline has published helpful articles on this topic, including these:

 Always ask for help

 The bottom line is that often, the fastest way to help reduce frustration with technology is simply to reach out to Tech Helpline.
 It doesn’t cost participating MLSs or Association members anything, as Tech Helpline is provided as a member benefit.
 Just email, call or go online for an instant chat.
-If, by chance, you do not have access to Tech Helpline via your MLS, Association or brokerage, ask them for it.
-But if you do have Tech Helpline as a member benefit, remember that our U.S.-based staff is ready to provide assistance so you can get back to work.
+Our U.S.-based staff is ready to provide assistance so you can get back to work.